-With spring in the air and (with hands itching to start gardening), now is actually the best time to start thinking about how you’ll decorate your summertime front door with a wreath.
-Plants purchased over the next eight weeks and planted at the appropriate time for your zone will be producing loads of flowers in May or early June.
-When it comes to front door decor, nothing beats a simple-to-make wreath crafted from fresh from the garden flowers and bits of greenery.
+Spring is in the air and hands are itching to start gardening.
+Now's actually the best time to start thinking about how you'll decorate your summertime front door with a wreath.
+Plants purchased over the next eight weeks will be producing loads of flowers in May or early June.
+As well as plants that are planted at the appropriate time for your zone.
+When it comes to front door decor, nothing beats a simple-to-make wreath.
+One that's crafted from fresh from the garden flowers and bits of greenery.

-We chose SunBelievable™ Brown Eyed Girl Helianthus and the foliage of a Silver Dollar eucalyptus tree, but any kind of pliable foliage will work.
-SunBelievable™ Brown Eyed Girl Helianthusis a perfect flower choice for wreath making because the flowers are large and showy, but not so heavy that they need to be heavily pinned into the form (see below).
+We chose SunBelievable™ Brown Eyed Girl Helianthus and the foliage of a Silver Dollar eucalyptus tree.
+Although any kind of pliable foliage will work.
+SunBelievable™ Brown Eyed Girl Helianthus is a perfect flower choice for wreath making.
+The flowers are large and showy, but not so heavy that they need to be heavily pinned into the form.
+(See below).

 You can make this wreath in about 30 minutes after a quick trip to a craft store for a few supplies.
-Kept out of direct sun and harsh winds, and watered regularly, a fresh wreath can last for up to a week or more.
+Kept out of direct sun and harsh winds.
+Watered regularly, a fresh wreath can last for up to a week or more.

 How To Make a Fresh SunBelievable™ Brown Eyed Girl Helianthus Wreath

 Oasis Floral Foam Wreath Form (oasis forms soak up and hold water); size will depend on your door

 6 – 8 Fresh eucalyptus tree branches (good substitutes are any pliable young branch such as willow)

 10 – 12 Fresh SunBelievable™ Brown Eyed Girl Helianthus flowers

 Green floral sheet moss.
 (Either fresh from a florist or bought dried in bags and soaked in water to plump up.)

 Steps: (Note–this can get messy and is best done outside!)